-The partnership with jockey Seamie Heffernan tells its own story.
-In six races together, they have won three times — that is 1 in every 2 races as a combination, which is a remarkable hit rate by any measure.
-When Heffernan is in the saddle, Bodhi Bear is a different proposition: purposeful, consistent, and hard to beat.
-The first win of their story together came at Navan back in October 2024, and the most recent — and arguably the most significant — arrived at The Curragh just four weeks ago on 28 March 2026.
-The Curragh is Ireland's most prestigious flat track, the place where the best horses in the country converge, so winning there is never a hollow achievement.
+The partnership with jockey Seamie Heffernan has been the real story.
+In seven races together, they have won three times — that is winning 3 in every 7 rides, or just over 43%, which is an exceptional hit rate by any measure.
+When Heffernan climbs aboard, this horse turns up.
+The first career win came at Navan back in October 2024, but the most recent was at The Curragh just eight weeks ago, on 28 March 2026 — one of Ireland's most prestigious venues and a place where only the better horses tend to shine.
+Winning there means something.

 | Course | Races | Results | Last visited | Win rate |